 Your magnetic ride control issues will most likely appear due to issues with the efficiency of your strut fitting.
 These problems occur if you replace the struts or simply change the shocks that are part of the strut fitting.
 Struts have precise measurements and exhibit removable belts, making proper strut assembly essential.

 The right measurements should be used for the right region of the car and the ride control phase to ensure that magnetic ride control is perfect.
 In some instances, the components are not correctly lined up, whereas in other cases, the bottom diameter is slightly too big or too small for this car.
-Therefore, ensuring the strut remains secure and placing the measurements are not easy.
+Therefore, ensuring the strut remains secure and placing the measurements is not easy.

 Uncomfortable Riding